zoltan-ky/django-dialogform/README.rst

 Both of these views have an optional ``admin`` boolean keyword argument indicating the form (``NoteForm`` or ``Note4AdminForm``) to be used by the dialog view.
 This ``admin`` argument is set by the request url (``demo/urls.py``).

-These views also select the base template that ``dialogform/demo/note_form.html`` extends by setting the ``dialogform_template`` template context variable.
-This is pure convenience to minimize code duplication and view reuse within and without admin.
+These views also select the base template that ``dialogform/demo/note_form.html`` extends by setting the ``dialogform_template`` context variable.
+This is pure convenience to minimize code duplication and view reuse in the demo app.

 Admin-widgets Used in the Demo